mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 In this case `flex-grow` is set to 1, therefore the remaining space in the container will be distributed equally to all children.

-Next is the value for `flex-shrink`.
+Next is the value for `flex-shrink`, again set to 1.

 >The `flex-shrink` CSS property sets the flex shrink factor of a flex item.
 If the size of flex items is larger than the flex container, items shrink to fit according to flex-shrink.
 [MDN `flex-shrink`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink).